Our Future Path! A plan for a better world!

 Introduction

 In a democracy the nation or state is ruled by the eligible members of the nation or state.
 There are many different types of democracies.
 Most of these are variants of two main types of democracies.
 These two types are a Direct or Pure Democracy and a Representative Democracy.
 In a direct or Pure Democracy, the state’s citizens govern themselves directly.
-In a Representative Democracy, the state’s citizens retain ultimate power, but their representatives do some of most of the governing.
+In a Representative Democracy, the state’s citizens retain ultimate power, but their representatives do some or most of the governing.
 Most democracies are a type of Representative Democracy.

 Each of the various types of democracy has its advantages and disadvantages.
 Depending on the culture and people that live in some given state, one type of democracy may work better than another type.
 However, most types of democratic governments would protect and provide for most of their citizens better than would any type of authoritarian government.